NikolozDvalishvili21/WallpaperGenerator/README.md

 🖼️ Wallpaper Generator

-A simple and creative web app that allows users to generate beautiful wallpapers instantly using React and SCSS.
+A simple and creative web app that allows users to generate and download beautiful wallpapers instantly using UnsplashAPI, React and SCSS.
 Built for fun, design inspiration, and quick background creation.

 🚀 Features: